FANMixco/toastmasters-timer-legacy/README.md

 Also, it records all the speeches

-This web app is opensource and can be implemented or improved feel free to share your ideas.
+This web app is opensource and can be implemented or improved.
+Feel free to share your ideas and thoughts about it.